Trainee teachers focus on pupils’ mental health

 Student teachers are strengthening their understanding of pupils’ mental health needs thanks to a University partnership with a leading charity.

-They are gaining fresh insights from mental health clinicians as part of an initiative that complements course work taught by their tutors.
+The students are gaining fresh insights from mental health clinicians as part of an initiative that complements course work taught by their tutors.

 It enables students to interact with a dedicated Place2Be clinician and to join sessions called Place2Think, where they reflect on how teaching is affecting their own wellbeing.